jimratliff/GenoMac-user/README.md

 (The `--recurse-submodules` flag exists because this repo has a submodule ([GenoMac-shared](https://github.com/jimratliff/GenoMac-shared)).
 The `--recurse-submodules` ensures that the submodule’s code is also cloned, not just a pointer to it.)

 ### Repeatedly run the Hypervisor until it completes
-The Hypervisor is a scripting function that manages the configuration of the user, both (a) for the initial bootstrap and (b) for periodic maintenance.
+The Hypervisor is a scripting function that manages the configuration of the user, both (a) for the initial bootstrap and (b) for occasional maintenance.

 The Hypervisor is run by:[^WHAT_IS_JUST]
 ```